tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(ii\) In the case of a person with previous experience as a Director of Operations, have at least 3 years experience as pilot in command of a large airplane operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]], if the certificate holder operates large airplanes.
 If the certificate holder uses only small airplanes in its operation, the experience may be obtained in either large or small airplanes.

-\(b\) To serve as Chief Pilot under [[#§119.65 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0121 Operating requirements domestic, flag, and supplemental operations.md part 121 of this chapter .|§119.65]](a) a person must hold an airline transport pilot certificate with appropriate ratings for at least one of the airplanes used in the certificate holder's operation and:
+\(b\) To serve as Chief Pilot under [[#§119.65 Management personnel required for operations conducted under 0121 Operating requirements domestic, flag, and supplemental operations part 121 of this chapter .|§119.65]](a) a person must hold an airline transport pilot certificate with appropriate ratings for at least one of the airplanes used in the certificate holder's operation and:

 \(1\) In the case of a person becoming a Chief Pilot for the first time ever, have at least 3 years experience, within the past 6 years, as pilot in command of a large airplane operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]], if the certificate holder operates large airplanes.
 If the certificate holder uses only small airplanes in its operation, the experience may be obtained in either large or small airplanes.

 \(2\) In the case of a person with previous experience as a Chief Pilot, have at least 3 years experience, as pilot in command of a large airplane operated under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]], if the certificate holder operates large airplanes.
 If the certificate holder uses only small airplanes in its operation, the experience may be obtained in either large or small airplanes.

-\(c\) To serve as Director of Maintenance under [[#§119.65 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0121 Operating requirements domestic, flag, and supplemental operations.md part 121 of this chapter .|§119.65]](a) a person must—
+\(c\) To serve as Director of Maintenance under [[#§119.65 Management personnel required for operations conducted under 0121 Operating requirements domestic, flag, and supplemental operations part 121 of this chapter .|§119.65]](a) a person must—

 \(1\) Hold a mechanic certificate with airframe and powerplant ratings;